Break-Even Point

 How to Calculate Break-Even Point

 The break-even point BEP is the number of sales units or revenue earned that is equal to the costs incurred to produce those units or generate that revenue.
-In other words, breakeven point is when a company’s total revenue is equal to its total costs.
-This point is also sometimes referred to as the “no-profit, no-loss” point. break-even analysis is a tool used by businesses to calculate break-even points.
+In other words, the breakeven point is when a company’s total revenue equals its total costs.
+This point is also sometimes referred to as the “no-profit, no-loss” point.
+Break-even analysis is a tool businesses use to calculate break-even points.

-The break-even analysis can help a business determine how many products it needs to sell in order to cover its costs.
-The break even point analysis can also be used to assess different pricing strategies.
-For example, if a company knows that it needs to sell 100 number of units to break even, it can then determine how different price points will impact its profits.
+The break-even analysis can help a business determine how many products it needs to sell to cover its costs.
+The break-even point analysis can also be used to assess different pricing strategies.
+For example, if a company knows it needs to sell 100 units to break even, it can determine how different price points will affect its profits.

 If the business is not at a breakeven point or losing money, you will need to look at the reasons why and see if you can make changes, including: